crazy-rnd/git-camp/README.md

 7. Then use the following genric git commands to upload the files--

-   -- git add --all/ git add "filename"
+   - git add --all/ git add "filename"

-   -- git commit -m "first commit"
+   - git commit -m "first commit"

-   --git remote add origin https://github.com/crazy-rnd/git-camp.git
+   - git remote add origin https://github.com/crazy-rnd/git-camp.git

-   -- git push -u origin master /  git push -u origin master --force
+   - git push -u origin master /  git push -u origin master --force

  Sometimes, it may give error after executing the last command.
 Therefore, you can use --force attribute while pushing to the remote repository.